 If you want to find regular or the Teredo petrified wood in North Dakota, then your best chance is to go to Madan City, Sheyenne River, or Lisbon.
 Teredo petrified wood is a unique variety of petrified wood formed out of fossilized trees and tiny clams.

-The gravel and washes pits of Madan City are filled with Teredo petrified wood.
+The gravel and wash pits of Madan City are filled with Teredo petrified wood.
 At the same time, the Sheyenne River is abundant in regular petrified wood.
 Lisbon is another excellent place to find Teredo petrified wood in North Dakota, especially in the town’s gravels.

 TIP: Do you know how long does it take for rocks to form?
 The forming time is different for different rocks.
 Find out more in the article below: